Opinion | Behind Tucker Carlson and J.D. Vance, a revolt against the GOP unfolds

 But for all this, the New Right’s critique of GOP economic orthodoxy has the potential to forge new spaces of ideological overlap with economic liberals.
 The New Right challenge should compel liberals to sharpen their justification for core political commitments.

 The Vance and Masters candidacies will soon test Carlson’s kingmaking powers.
-But also at stake is something with important long term implications for the future of our politics.
+But also at stake is something with important long-term implications for the future of our politics.